hartwigmedical/hmftools/gripss/README.md

 minQual | breakpoints: 350; single breakend:1000 | Minimum absolute tumor support for variant
-minNormalCoverage | 8 | Variants with low coverage in germline may be germline variants. minTumorAF | 0.5 | Low AF variants in high depth regions may be artefacts imprecise | FALSE | Imprecise variants may be artefacts linking low mappability regions of the genome
+minNormalCoverage | 8 | Variants with low coverage in germline may be germline variants. minTumorAF | 0.5 | Low AF variants in high depth regions may be artefacts imprecise | FALSE | Imprecise variants may be artefacts linking low mappability regions of the genome.
+Only variants with no insert sequence or homology sequence may be filtered as imprecise.
 maxInexactHomologyLength | 50 | Very long inexact homology may also be artefacts linking low mappability regions of the genome
 DPsupport | TRUE | Variants (except for DEL and DUP < 1000 bases) must have at least 1 read mapped at each end.
 Avoids artefacts linking regions of low mapability.
 Not suitable for non paired reads or very short fragment sizes.
+PON | FALSE | Breakpoint must be found < 3 times in our cohort in ~3800 germline samples (panel of normals).
+The PON excludes imprecise calls and breakpoints <75 qual score and breakends < 428 qual score.
+MH is counted in overlap and a 2bp margin of error is allowed for.

 Single breakends have 2 additional filters: